anandcpanchal/rust-mqtt-ingestor/README.md

 ## 🛡️ Reliability & Zero Data Loss
 1.  **Durable Buffer**: Redpanda stores all incoming telemetry on disk before processing.
+2.  **Dead Letter Queue (DLQ)**: Ensures faulty data is not silenty dropped but stored for debugging.
-2.  **Backpressure**: The Rust backend consumes at its own pace (Pull Model) rather than being overwhelmed by Pushes.
+3.  **Backpressure**: The Rust backend consumes at its own pace (Pull Model) rather than being overwhelmed by Pushes.
-3.  **Graceful Shutdown**: Finish processing current batch before exit.
+4.  **Graceful Shutdown**: Finish processing current batch before exit.

 ---